eprbell/rp2/docs/user_faq.md

 Currently the [FIFO](https://www.investopedia.com/terms/f/fifo.asp), [LIFO](https://www.investopedia.com/terms/l/lifo.asp) and [HIFO](https://www.investopedia.com/terms/h/hifo.asp) accounting methods are supported: they can be selected using the `-m` option on the command line.
 See also question on [changing accounting methods](#can-i-change-accounting-method).

 ### Can I Change Accounting Method?
 Yes, RP2 allows users to select a different accounting method on any given year.
-To do it don't pass the `-m` command line option and fill the `accounting_methods` of the configuration file.
+To do it don't pass the `-m` command line option and fill the `accounting_methods` section of the configuration file.
 Read the [configuration file documentation](input_files.md#the-config-file) for more information.

 ### What Countries Are Supported?
 Currently only the US is supported, but more countries are being added.
 As new countries are added this FAQ will be updated.